KaixuanZ/PR1956/README.md

 ### `Download`

+[AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) is required for downloading data from AWS.

-[Code](DownloadPR1954.sh) for downloading PR1954.
-[AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) is required to download PR1954.
+[Code](DownloadPR1954.sh) for downloading all the data of PR1954.

+[Code]() for downloading the model and train&test set of PR1954. (will update soon)

 ### `AWS S3 Directory Structure`